Our patron, St Benedict, was also known as

 brother of Saint Scholastica.
 He studied in Rome but was dismayed by the lack

 of discipline and the lackadaisical attitude of his fellow students.
-He fled to

 the mountains near Subiaco, living as a hermit in a cave for three years.
 His